IgnacioGandur/express-passport-local-pg-setup/README.md

 to create the "users" table from the `createUsersTable.sql` file

 > [!TIP]
 > The "users" table only starts with the "username" and "password" columns.
-> You can modify the `createUsersTable.sql` file now to adjust the
+> You can modify the `createUsersTable.sql` file now to adjust the table to
-> "users" table to your project's needs before running this command.
+> your project's needs before running this command.
+You can also modify the
-> You can also modify the table later, depends on you.
+> table later, depends on you.

 ```bash
 \i ./db/createUsersTable.sql